The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Methyl Aspartic Acid (signed) is estimated to be worth between £4,700 and £7,000.
-Over the past 12 months, the average selling price was £4,000, with a total of 1 artwork sold.
-This screenprint has shown consistent value growth, with an auction history of 8 total sales since its initial sale on 13th December 2017.
-The hammer price over the last five years has ranged from £4,000 in December 2024 to £11,000 in January 2023.
-The current average annual growth rate of this work is 3%.
+The value of Damien Hirst's Methyl Aspartic Acid (signed) is estimated to be worth between £4,600 and £7,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 3%.
+Over the past 12 months, the hammer price has ranged from £4,000 to £7,000, with a total of 3 sales.
+In the last five years, the hammer price has ranged from £4,000 in December 2024 to £11,000 in January 2023, with an average annual growth rate of 3%.
 The edition size of this artwork is limited to 150.

 Meaning & Analysis